 - "Wrongly, I now appreciate, I started to form my first impressions ... early on during the bus ride from the airport.
-How disappointing just like any other European city." (student notebook, Barcelona) - "I didn't feel particularly different being in Spain ... as the surrounding area did not feel, look, or smell in a way that could conjure up the thought of Barcelona in my head' (student reflective essay, Barcelona) - "I felt conscious of my safety at all times as I was entering a foreign environment and had perceived notions ... it was hard to take in all the events and culture." (student notebook, Barcelona) - "The little alleys [and] buildings were typical of what I had expected but was slightly annoyed by the fact they were now home to some tackie [sic] tourist shops and bars." (student notebook, Barcelona)
+How disappointing just like any other European city." (field notebook) - "I didn't feel particularly different being in Spain ... as the surrounding area did not feel, look, or smell in a way that could conjure up the thought of Barcelona in my head' (reflective essay) - "I felt conscious of my safety at all times as I was entering a foreign environment and had perceived notions ... it was hard to take in all the events and culture." (field notebook) - "The little alleys [and] buildings were typical of what I had expected but was slightly annoyed by the fact they were now home to some tackie [sic] tourist shops and bars." (field notebook)

-Experiencing fieldwork: (A) Place
+Experiencing fieldwork: Place